 The student's concurrent status is regarded as continuous until the program is completed or until discontinuance is recommended.
 The usual degree requirements apply.

 Interested and qualified students may choose from the formally combined degrees programs identified below or from informal concurrent programs.
 Students wanting to pursue informal concurrent degree programs must be granted permission by the director of the primary program in order to proceed with their requests.
 Formal requests are required to adhere to the policy on concurrent graduate degree programs.
 Final permission for an informal concurrent degree program must be obtained from the appointed subcommittee of the provost.

-If a student chooses to withdraw from one program at any time, he or she must meet all requirements for the remaining degree.
-A student who decides to return to the second program after having completed the first program, must reapply, be admitted, and fulfill all requirements for the second degree.
+If a student chooses to withdraw from one program at any time, they must meet all requirements for the remaining degree.
+A student who decides to return to the second program, after having completed the first program, must reapply, be admitted, and fulfill all requirements for the second degree.

 For convenience in locating a combined degrees program, some programs are listed twice—the second time with the program names reversed—e.g., Criminal Justice with Social Work or Social Work with Criminal Justice.
 Combined degrees programs that must be entered in a specified order are listed only once.
 For example, a master's degree student in bioethics cannot choose to add pharmacy (Pharm.D.), but a pharmacy student can choose to add the M.A. degree in bioethics.
 Such programs list the primary degree program first.